 The weight-loss program was created by Tanya Zuckerbrot, RD, almost by accident.
-"I pursued a fiber-based approach for fiber's clinical benefits," the New York-based dietitian tells LIVESTRONG.com, noting that her goal was to help lower patients' cholesterol levels and help diabetic patients manage their blood sugar.
+"I pursued a fiber-based approach for fiber's clinical benefits," the New York-based dietitian tells LIVESTRONG.com, noting that her goal was to help lower people's cholesterol levels and help people with diabetes manage their blood sugar.
 "What I had not anticipated was weight loss," she says.

 "Across the board, all of these patients were losing weight.
 They were living their lives normally, enjoying meals at their favorite restaurants, drinking alcohol and getting healthier in the process.
 This was the birth of the F-Factor Diet."

 While it might sound like the magic bullet dieters everywhere are looking for, the F-Factor Diet is all about eating a balanced diet with an emphasis on fiber intake, Natalie Rizzo, RD, tells LIVESTRONG.com.